shalb/cluster.dev-domain/README.md

 If you change current code, then you should test it.

-Use some separate AWS account for tests, because successful `terraform apply` in vorking environment is not enough.
+Use some separate AWS account for tests, because successful `terraform apply` in working environment is not enough.
 You should apply it from scratch.

 Create separate s3 bucket, change it in `terraform.tf`, apply changes.